Arkadiy-Garber/PLOS-Biology-Review-code/HMM_files/README.md

-These HMMs were queried against a select set of 85 genomes from NCBI's RefSeq and GenBank databases:
+These HMMs were queried against a select set of 85 genomes from NCBI's RefSeq and GenBank databases using the MagicLamp software: [https://github.com/Arkadiy-Garber/MagicLamp](https://github.com/Arkadiy-Garber/MagicLamp)

     GCA_000008885.1
     GCA_000021505.1